Think Industrial Rotary Tumbler? Think Inovatec

 8.1 Media Choices:

-In most cases, a vibratory finishing system will use ceramic media.
-Ceramic media is high in density and cuts faster than most others.
+In most cases, a vibratory bowl finishing machine will use ceramic media.
+Ceramic tumbling media is high in density and cuts faster than most others.
 It’s a great choice for deburring and polishing hard metal parts i.e. stainless steel.

 As for industrial rotary tumblers, plastic pellets seem to be a perfect choice.
 These pellets are easily spread around and they take all the beatings from the rotation.
 It works as a cushion and can prevent damage.